 Since 2014, PacifiCorp has not operated the East Side and West Side developments except for tests generally lasting less than 24 hours and coordinated with USFWS to avoid take of suckers.
 PacifiCorp continues to provide revenue from the Tulana Farms lease to The Nature Conservancy.
-In 2018 and 2019, these funds were used to support restoration actions on the Williamson River Delta.
+In 2020, these funds were used to support restoration actions on the Williamson River Delta.
 Through the Sucker Conservation Fund, PacifiCorp funded a fish screening and irrigation efficiency improvement project on the Sprague River in 2016 as documented in the last KHSA Implementation Report (through June 2018).
-In February 2018, PacifiCorp made the second contribution to the Sucker Conservation Fund and continues to work with the Sucker Recovery Team to identify appropriate projects.
+In 2020 Trout Unlimited used the funds available in the Sucker Conservation Fund to upgrade an irrigation intake along the Sprague River near Lalo Springs by installing a new pump and fish screen.
+Engineering work was also conducted to assess passage conditions in the Lalo Springs outlet channel.

-5.3 Interim Measure 2: California Klamath Restoration Fund / Coho Enhancement Fund
+5.3 Interim Measure 2: California Klamath Restoration Fund/ Coho Enhancement Fund